scaffold-eth/scaffold-eth/README.md

-# 🏗 Scaffold-eth
+# 🏗 Scaffold-ETH

-> is everything you need to build decentralized applications on Ethereum! 🚀
+> everything you need to build apps on Ethereum! 🚀

-It gives you the ability to quickly iterate on Solidity and experiment with your smart contract from React:
+>
+🧪 Quickly experiment with Solidity using a frontend that adapts to your smart contract:

 ![scaffold](https://user-images.githubusercontent.com/2653167/124141516-b722a900-da46-11eb-83a7-79244b316d8b.png)

-Getting your web3 dev stack up and running is difficult and prone to mistakes, that's why 🏗 Scaffold-eth comes with everything you need:
+🎛 Getting your web3 dev stack up and running is difficult and prone to mistakes, that's why 🏗 Scaffold-ETH comes with everything you need:

 - Hardhat for your local blockchain, deploying, and testing smart contracts.
 - React for building a frontend, using many useful pre-made components and hooks.